yoiwa/make-password/README.md

  * `-E4`: use hyphen between words (e.g. `anyone-become-calendar`)
  * `,j3`: use comma between words (e.g. `angou,butsuri,cha`)
+ * `"@"E3`: use at-mark between words (e.g. `anyone@become@calendar`)
+ * `""E3`: no spaces between words (e.g. `anyonebecomecalendar`)
  * `a8-d8`: put hyphen between alphabet password and digits (e.g. `abcdefgh-12345678`)

+Allowed separators are space, hyphen, comma, underbar, period or any double-quoted string.
+Please note that use of space or double-quotation will need single-quoting for the whole format spec on most shell environment.
+(e.g. `make-password '""E3'` or `make-password 'a8 d8'`)
+If no separator is given, dictionary-words are space-separated and characters are not separated by default.

 And, the most important feature of the format specification is an entropy specifier: a colon followed by a decimal number at the end